vikram1510/candidate-test-vikram/README.md

 It works fine, we guess - but it looks a bit strange and the fact it works via an unstyled select drop-down feels a bit 1996.

-We'd like you to apply your own flair to this component and rethink how it works.
+We'd like you to apply your own flair to this component and rethink how a freelancer would interact with it.

 **Fix the navigation's availability update component**

-A freelancer is meant to be able to update their availability from any page on FreelancerHub but currently when they click input the update component does not show correctly.
+A freelancer is meant to be able to update their availability from any page on FreelancerHub by using the component in the navigation but currently when they click the availability selection we are told that it does not show correctly.

 Simply fix it, so that it works.